School Psychology Programs

 Applicants for a Certificate of Graduate Studies in Applied Behavior Analysis must have completed a bachelor’s degree in psychology, education or a related discipline from a regionally-accredited institution with a 3.0 GPA (B) or better.
 Bachelor’s degrees in other specialty areas will be considered on a case-by-case basis.

-This program utilizes a rolling admissions policy, so applications will be considered throughout the year as they are received.
+These programs utilize a rolling admissions policy, so applications will be considered throughout the year as they are received.
 Students will be accepted into the program until the desired enrollment is reached.
-Classes begin in the fall term (early August).
+Classes begin in the fall term (early September).
+The application closes on Friday, August 22, 2025, but an early application is highly recommended.

 Applications will be processed and assessed by the Faculty Committee on Admissions only after the receipt of: